Dijet photoproduction at low $x$ at next-to-leading order and its back-to-back limit: Next-to-leading order diagrams

-which is divergent in the infrared (due to $\mathbf{x}_{3}\to\infty$), with $D=4-2\epsilon$.
+which is divergent in the infrared.
 Combining eqs. (\ref{eq:zero}) and (\ref{eq:IRcounter}), the IR pole of the latter cancels the one hidden in the former, and the overall divergence of $\mathcal{M}_{\mathrm{SESW,UV}}$ can be interpreted as an UV one.

 Since $\mathcal{M}_{\mathrm{SESW,}\mathrm{sub}}\equiv\mathcal{M}_{\mathrm{SESW}}-\mathcal{M}_{\mathrm{SESW,UV}}$ is now free from UV divergences, we can evaluate it in $D=4$ dimensions: